ykallday/BookStart/README.md

 ## Getting Started:
 To get started with BookStart, follow these steps:
--Fork and clone this repository in your CLI
+1. Fork and clone this repository in your CLI
--Navigate to the directory you just cloned
+2. Navigate to the directory you just cloned
--Run npm install to install necessary components
+3. Run npm install to install necessary components
--Run npm start to run the app in localhost
+4. Run npm start to run the app in localhost

 ## Contribution Guideline:
 If you are interested in contributing, please contact me.